 Machholz is the most successful living visual comet discoverer in the world; credited with the discovery of 11 comets, including the periodic comets 96P/Machholz, 141P/Machholz, the non-periodic C/2004 Q2 (Machholz) that was easily visible in binoculars in the northern sky in 2004 and 2005, and most recently, C/2010 F4 (Machholz).

-Machholz remains active in the astronomical community, gets out to observe about 120 nights per year and lives with his photographer and documentary filmmaker wife, Michele Machholz in Colfax, California.
+Machholz remains active in the astronomical community, gets out to observe about 120 nights per year, and lives with his photographer and astronomer wife, Michele in Colfax, California.